 Consent access.
-A law enforcement officer, other than the SRO, may have access to a student's education records with written consent of the student's parent/guardian or of the student if the student is age 18 or older.
+A law enforcement officer or SRO, may have access to a student's education records only with written consent of the student's parent/guardian and in accordance with FERPA.
+Please see Section "c" for additional guidance (below).